music fund project

 Accommodation in Marche-en-Famenne

-The volunteer must appreciate that living a small town of Marche en Famenne will be resourceful, quieter and will give you a break from your usual routine.
+The volunteer must appreciate living in a small town which will be resourceful, quieter and will give you a break from your usual routine.

 The village Jemelle